2gathr/aObject/README.md

 #### Arguments
 - object `object` - The object to be compared with `expectedObject`.
 - mixed `expectedObject` - The object for comparison.
 It can be an array as well, where only the keys are given, if `expectedObject` is an array, the comparison isn't recursive.
+- mixed `options` - Object with the wanted setup or the `bidirectional` option (which was `strict` in  all versions < v3.2.0).
+Possible options are listed below:
-- bool `strict` - Wether all keys of `object` have to exist in `expectedObject` as well or not.
+	- boolean `bidirectional` - Wether all keys of `object` have to exist in `expectedObject` as well or not.
 Default: `false`.

-Note, that by default all keys of `expectedObject` have to exist in `object` as well to return `true`, but in `object` there can be keys not given in `expectedObject`.
+Note, that by default all keys of `expectedObject` have to exist in `object` as well to return `true`, but in `object` there can be keys not set in `expectedObject`.

-If `strict` is set to true, all keys of `object` have to exist in `expectedObject` as well, so the comparison is bidirectional.
+If `options.bidirectional` is set to true, all keys of `object` have to exist in `expectedObject` as well, so the comparison is bidirectional.

 #### Example
 ```node